Cerberus: Legendary Hell Hound of the Underworld

 - Five incredible funerary practices from the ancient world

 Cerberus' mother, was Echidna, a half-woman, half-snake creature known as the "mother of all monsters".
-Had black eyes, the head and torso of a beautiful woman and the lower body of a serpent.
-In a cave is where she dwelt luring men in with her body before she ate them raw.
+She had black eyes, the head and torso of a beautiful woman, and the lower body of a serpent.
+The ancient Greeks believed she dwelt in a cave and lured men in with her body before she ate them raw.

-The Charon known as the ferryman taking souls to the river Styx and through to Hades.
+Charon, known as the ferryman, taking souls to the river Styx and through to Hades.
 Artist: Alexander Litovchenko.
-1860. ( en.wikipedia.org)
+1860.
+(Public Domain)

 Orpheus leading Eurydice out of the underworld after having played his lyre for Cerberus.
-Painting by Edward Poytner, 1862. ( Wikimedia Commons)
+Painting by Edward Poytner, 1862.
+(Public Domain)